SyncfusionExamples/PDF-Examples/Watermark/Add-text-watermark-in-an-existing-PDF-document/.NET/Add-text-watermark-in-an-existing-PDF-document/README.md

 You can download a complete working example from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Watermark/Add-text-watermark-in-an-existing-PDF-document/.NET).

-Explore more features of the Syncfusion PDF library [here](https://www.syncfusion.com/document-processing/pdf-framework/net-core).
+More information about the edit PDF can be found in this [documentation](https://help.syncfusion.com/document-processing/pdf/pdf-library/net/working-with-watermarks) section.